 - You're planning major life events like marriage or retirement

-- You're starting a small business or restructuring an existing
+- You're starting a business or restructuring an existing

 - You're buying or selling property